sap-tutorials/btp-foundation/tutorials/btp-cf-buildpacks-java-create/btp-cf-buildpacks-java-create.md

     The `manifest.yml` file represents the configuration describing your application and how it will be deployed to Cloud Foundry.

-    > **IMPORTANT**: Make sure you don't have another application with the name `helloworld` in your space!
+    > **IMPORTANT**: Make sure you don't have another application with the name `helloworld` in your space.
 If you do, use a different name and adjust the whole tutorial according to it.

-3. Navigate to `src\main\java\com.example.javatutorial` and open the `HelloWorldApplication.java` file.
+3. Navigate to `src\main\java\com\example\java_tutorial` and open the `JavaTutorialApplication.java` file.

 4. In the `public static void main` class, add the following line: 	`System.out.println("Hello World!");`